lmcinnes/umap/doc/clustering.rst

 sharp divides that K-Means puts across digit classes.
 We can potentially improve on this by using a smarter density based algorithm.
-In this case we've chosen to try HDBSCAN, which we believe to be among the most advanced density based tehcniques.
+In this case we've chosen to try HDBSCAN, which we believe to be among the most advanced density based techniques.
 For the sake of performance we'll reduce the dimensionality of the data down to 50 dimensions via PCA (this recovers most of the variance), since HDBSCAN scales somewhat poorly with the dimensionality of the data it will work on.